 It is a ratio of pre-tax cash flow paid annually to the amount of cash invested.
 The return is expressed in percentage form.
 It helps measure the early return to the amount of money you invested.
 However, there is no consideration for rental property ownership benefits like loan pay down, tax benefits, depreciation, etc.

-Whereas the calculations are done under the standard are considered the total return on investment.
+Whereas the calculations that were done under the standard are considered the total return on investment.
 The percentage shows the amount you are left with after one year divided by the cash you invested in the property.

 It is a great means to analyze the investment by focusing on the returns based on the invested cash.
 Besides, it also helps understand the effects the cash on cash return will look like when a mortgage loan is used to finance investment.